skatscher/jpa2-notes/7-queries.md

 * getSingleResult
 * getResultList
-* executeUpdate - for buld updates, no result is returned
+* executeUpdate - for bulk updates, no result is returned

 If the query executed by `getResultList` dies not find results, the list is empty.
 The return type is specified as `List` to support sorting (using `ORDER BY`, queries are unordered by default).